Health and Safety

 It is the responsibility of the Principal to ensure that all premises used by the school meet the requirements of fire safety law and documentation which supports their compliance is available.

 All pupils and staff must be familiar with the fire action procedure, location of fire alarms and fire exits.
-These will be explained to pupils at the start of each term.

 In the event of discovery of a fire, activate the fire alarm